AFLplusplus/Website/content/docs/env_variables.md

   - If you need an early forkserver in your target because of early constructors in your target you can set `AFL_EARLY_FORKSERVER`.
     Note that this is not a compile time option but a runtime option :-)

+  - set `AFL_PIZZA_MODE` to 1 to enable the April 1st stats menu, set to 0
+    to disable although it is 1st of April.

 ## 5) Settings for afl-qemu-trace